 MKTG-7005 Search Engine Marketing 3 This course will cover fundamental and advanced concepts in Search Engine Marketing and pay per click (PPC) advertising.
 All students will engage in individual simulated activities and will run a ppc campaign using Stukent, a digital real-world simulation.
 Project deliverables include Google Ads account set up, keyword list research & formulation, match types configuration, ad copywriting, goal setting, keyword bidding, geo & language targeting, ad groups organization, ad extensions configurations, campaign optimization and ROI measurement.
 Advanced course topics include display advertising, ad extensions, day parting, conversion tracking, remarketing, and demographic targeting.
 Students will be prepared to write the Google Fundamentals of Search Certification exam at the completion of the course.
 MKTG-7006 Customer Behaviour 3 Marketing begins and ends with the customer.
 To succeed in the marketplace, organizations must understand the behaviors of their customers.
 This course will introduce students to the major psychological, social and situational influences that impact consumer choice.
 Marketing's application of consumer theory will be studied in traditional and digital buying environments.
 Students will also reflect on their individual roles as consumers in a market-driven society.
 The course includes an overview of popular consumer research methods and addresses the evolving role of marketing in the creation and diffusion of culture.
 Students will complete projects using consumer behaviour theory and research to develop marketing tactics.
 MKTG-7007 Digital Marketing 3 This course will explore the role of digital marketing in contemporary marketing, challenging students to employ a critical evaluation of tactics that will prepare them to manage an ever-changing digital Marketing mix.
 Tactics explored will include display media, search, affiliate, email, social and mobile; privacy, policy, ethical and legal issues will also be considered and relevant metrics will be introduced.
 The course will culminate in the development of an online marketing plan, leveraging the student's understanding of the relevance of a variety of online marketing tactics in fulfilling marketing objectives.
 MGMT-7016 Managing Programs & Projects 3 This course gives management students the leadership skills to develop a project selection and prioritization process within a PMO (Project Management Office).
 The course also focuses on program and project leadership, the various methods of leadership, project integration and assesses legal and ethical project management issues.
 Students learn the process of analyzing, creating and managing the project plan and the project management processes for managing and controlling the overall program/project.
 This course covers all of the PMI (Project Management Institute) knowledge areas of project management together into a consolidated whole, and gives the student a higher-level leadership view of portfolio, program and project management and the tools and techniques to plan, execute and control various types of projects.

 MKTG-7010 Current Issues in Marketing 3 Marketing is an ever-evolving profession.
-Trends will come and go however successful marketing is built on a sound marketing strategies.
-This course will engage students in planning for and applying the most current online and traditional media to optimize customer engagement.
+Trends will come and go however successful marketing is built on a sound marketing strategy.
+This course will engage students in planning for and applying the most current online and traditional media to optimize customer engagement and business success.
 Students will be asked to critically assess the appropriateness of current marketing trends, evaluate how these can translate into value for the customer and provide recommendations for applying these strategies today and in the future.
-Students will also be exposed to a variety of industry experts and guest lecturers throughout the term.
 MGMT-7024 Global Strategy & e-Commerce 3 This course provides an overview of the fundamentals of e-Commerce, with a particular emphasis on the challenges and applications of e-Commerce in a global environment.
 E-Commerce topics explored - include security issues, billing and payment systems, and supply chain.
 Cross border issues will also be considered.
 There will be an emphasis on learning from real-world successes and failures via cases.
 The course will culminate in the development of an e-Commerce plan for a multinational business.
 MGMT-7025 Capstone Client Project 3 The purpose of this capstone course is to enable the student to draw on all the tools, both theoretical and practical from previous courses and apply them to a real life business situation; using a business from our community as a living case study.
 Students will be coached through the process of defining the problem, conducting a comprehensive situation analysis utilizing primary and secondary market research, formulating alternatives and recommending a viable business strategy complete with an action plan for implementation.
 This course will also focus on developing students time-management, project management, organization, team building, communication and leadership skills.
 MGMT-7023 Strategic Policy & Planning 3 This course explores the four elements of strategic management from a leadership perspective: environmental analysis, strategy formulation, strategy implementation and evaluation and control.
 The course also explores the external and internal checks and balances that keep organizations vital, focused and able to respond to change or when unnoticed may lead to failure.
 Cases are used to bridge theory and practice that integrate the concepts and techniques of marketing, accounting, finance, management, production and information systems with strategic management in relation to performance goals, external shifts, internal capabilities and strategy formulation and implementation.
 This course also examines corporate governance and latest examples of corporate failure and controversy.
 COOP-5001 Degree Co-Op Integration 2 The purpose of this capstone course is to prepare students for careers in their field post-graduation.
 Students will have an opportunity to reflect on their co-op work term to identify career options, skill gaps, and opportunities to guide them in their career search.
 Students will also be exposed to a variety of guest speakers and topics that will provide them with an understanding on industry trends, job opportunities, professional accreditation, and key industry insights.
 Students will also be coached on career search skills, interview and networking skills to help prepare them post-graduation.

 COOP-BDM1W BDM1 Co-op Work Term 1